Lola Goes to School

 - How did she act when she felt these things?
 What makes you feel nervous or patient, afraid or brave?

-Download PDF of full curriculum guide for Lola Goes to School
+Download a PDF of the full curriculum guide for Lola Goes to School

 Activity Pages for Lola Goes to School (Click to download):